CtrlK

 Completeness

-Explicitly answers both what (analyze and improve caching strategies, optimize hit rates, TTL, cache keys, invalidation) and when (trigger phrases like 'optimize', 'performance', 'speed up', and explicit 'Use when optimizing performance').
+Explicitly answers both 'what' (analyze and improve caching strategies, optimize hit rates, TTL, cache key design, invalidation) and 'when' (Use when optimizing performance, with explicit trigger phrases).
+Both components are present and stated.

 3 / 3